toddsundsted/rails_xss/README.markdown

 RailsXss
 ========

-This plugin replaces the default ERB template handlers with erubis, and switches the behaviour to escape by default rather than requiring you to escape.
+This plugin switches template handling behaviour to escape by default rather than requiring you to escape.
 This is consistent with the behaviour in Rails 3.0.

 Strings now have a notion of "html safe",  which is false by default.
 Whenever rails copies a string into the response body it checks whether or not the string is safe, safe strings are copied verbatim into the response body, but unsafe strings are escaped first.